syxiaa/ball-k-means/PythonVersion/README.md

 * the param "isRing" is used to switch ring version and no ring version of the algorithm.

-### Description of 'Xd' and 'Xf' versions：

-* "Xd" means that data is stored and operated in the program in "double" type.

-* "Xf" means that data is stored and operated in the program in "float" type.

 * According to our experience, the "Xd" version can get more accurate results but the running time is slightly slower, and the "Xf" version can reach the fastest running time, but low accuracy will result in inaccurate results.

 # Requirements